Ballot Design and Electoral Outcomes: The Role of Candidate Order and Party Affiliation: Introduction

-Figure \ref{fig:2016HeatMaps} presents the North Carolina, county-level, electoral maps of the 2016 U.S. presidential race (left panel) and of the 2016 NC Supreme Court race (right panel).
+Figure \ref{fig:2016HeatMaps} presents the North Carolina county-level electoral maps of the 2016 U.S. presidential race (left panel) and of the 2016 NC Supreme Court race (right panel).
 The two maps show that, in most counties, the victory of a given party's presidential candidate corresponded to a loss or a weaker victory for the candidate of the same party running for the NC Supreme Court.
-The extent of this phenomenon suggests that the presence of a \emph{flip effect}: the party-order flip of the 2016 NC Supreme Court race might have played a role in how voters cast their ballots.
+More specifically, the Republican presidential candidate Donald J. Trump carried {\TrumpCountyWins} of the 100 counties in North Carolina (the counties shaded red in the left panel of Figure \ref{fig:2016HeatMaps}), while the Republican Supreme Court candidate Edmunds carried only {\EdmundsCountyWins} counties in total, corresponding to only {\EdmundsTrumpCountyWinsPct} of the counties carried by Trump.
+For comparison, the same election featured five Court of Appeals races with party labels.
+In each of these races, the Republican judicial candidates carried at least {\MinCOATrumpCountyWinsPct} of the counties won by Trump.
+This pattern is also reflected in precinct-level vote share correlations.
+The correlation between the precinct-level vote shares of Trump and Edmunds is {\TrumpEdmundsPrecinctCorrelation}, whereas the correlation between Trump's vote share and the vote share of each of the five Republican Court of Appeals candidates running with party labels is at least {\TrumpCOAMinPrecinctCorrelation}.
+Analogous patterns hold for Democrats: the correlation between the precinct-level vote shares of Democratic presidential candidate Hillary Clinton and Morgan is {\ClintonMorganPrecinctCorrelation}, while the lowest correlation between Clinton's vote share and that of a Democratic Court of Appeals candidate running with a party label is {\ClintonCOAMinPrecinctCorrelation}.
+The sharp drop in the correlation of the Supreme Court race is notable given that the Supreme Court race and the Court of Appeals races appeared on the same ballot and were voted on by the same electorate.
+Taken together, these patterns are suggestive of a \emph{flip effect}: the party-order flip of the 2016 NC Supreme Court race may have influenced how some voters cast their ballots.